-1. Submit Practicum Agreement form within a week of beginning work on your practicum, and submit Prac Evaluation form in time to receive final grade for the semester Be sure you have written your supervisor's contact information on this form including e-mail as I will be contacting each supervisor during the term.
-You must turn in an evaluation form at the end of each semester in order to receive a grade for practicum.
+1. Submit Practicum Agreement form within a week of beginning work on your practicum, and submit Prac Evaluation form in time to receive final grade for the semester.
+Include your supervisor's contact information on this form including e-mail as I will be contacting each supervisor during the term.